Senior Living PPC

 Google Recommendations — Do Not Bulk Apply

-In December 2025, bulk-applying Google Recommendations reversed six weeks of deliberate keyword pauses and placed keywords in wrong ad groups, requiring a second full remediation sweep in February 2026.
+Bulk-applying Google Recommendations has caused documented harm in senior living accounts — reversing weeks of deliberate keyword pauses and placing keywords in wrong ad groups, requiring full remediation sweeps.
 Google Recommendations are optimized for Google's revenue, not the advertiser's CPA.
 Disable auto-apply for all Recommendation types on senior living accounts and review each Recommendation manually before applying.

 Third-Party Cookie Deprecation